rawscholar-engineering/rawscholar-blog/content/blog/acceptance-rate-at-the-university-of-bath.md

 What is the UK's most difficult university to get into?
 The University of Oxford, University of Cambridge, Imperial College London, University of Leeds, and London School of Economics and Political Sciences are the most difficult to get into.

 It was all about the acceptance rate at the University of Bath.
 Are you thinking about applying to the University of Bath?
-Our ENEEN end-to-end support will be provided by our Leverage Edu professionals and counsellors.
+Our ENEEN end-to-end support will be provided by our rawscholar professionals and counsellors.